 What Is Adderall Addiction Treatment?

 Adderall is a prescription stimulant with high potential for abuse and addiction.
 Sadly, the drug causes brain damage that makes quitting the drug’s use difficult.
-However, through medically supervised detox and therapies in rehab, you can rebuild your life after Adderall addiction.
+However, through medically supervised detox and addiction treatment therapies in rehab, you can rebuild your life after Adderall addiction.

-As with opioid painkiller addiction, Adderall addiction surged after 2000.
+As with painkiller addiction, Adderall addiction surged after 2000.
 From 2002 to 2006, Americans’ use of the stimulant grew to more than 18 million prescriptions at any given time.
 These legal prescriptions often result in the illegal sale of the drugs to people not prescribed the stimulant, as well as individual Adderall abuse.

 When someone who does not need Adderall uses it, it creates euphoric effects.
 This high keeps the person abusing the drug coming back for more.
 Soon, addiction sets in and makes the person need Adderall addiction treatment to end their drug problem.
 Of course, no one intends to suffer addiction, so the condition creeps in before they realize their problem.